touseef0707/playfair-cipher-2.0/README.md

 - **Passwords with mixed numbers and special characters** (e.g., "123!@#456")
 - **Complex combinations** of all above elements (e.g., "P@ssW0rd_2023!")

-All password types successfully encrypt and decrypt with all three matrix construction methods (Plain Traditional, Key-Based Traditional, and Spiral Completion), proving the robustness of the implementation.
+All password types successfully encrypt and decrypt, proving the robustness of the implementation.

 ### Key Implementation Features